Skip to Content

 Before starting, operating, or servicing your engine, always read the engine and equipment manual or equipment to prevent property damage or personal injury.

-• Fuel and the fumes of fuel are exceptionally explosive and inflammable.
+• Fuel and the fumes of fuel are exceptionally explosive and flammable.
 Try to handle fuel with care.

-• Fuel tanks should be made of material corrosion-resistant or glazed with a corrosion-resilient substance to withstand against harmful effects of alcohol, water, or salt.
-The tank should be replaced if it is damaged or corroded.
-Use only recommended parts by the engine manufacturer if you are attempting to change the tank.
+• Fuel tanks should be made of corrosion-resistant material or glazed with a corrosion-resilient substance to withstand the harmful effects of alcohol, water, or salt.
+The tank should be replaced if it is damaged or corrupted.
+Use only the parts the engine manufacturer recommends if you are attempting to change the tank.

-• Some engines like those used on walk-behind mowers use a fuel filter placed inside the fuel outlet tank.
+• Some engines, like those used on walk-behind mowers, use a fuel filter inside the fuel outlet tank.
 These cannot be replaced – consult your local dealers on how to service in-tank filters.
-A filter may also be located outside the tank, midway along the fuel line.
+A filter may also be outside the tank, midway along the fuel line.

 Frequently asked questions: